-Where the Leaders’ Group will assess the breadth of signatories’ excellence, the PRI Awards will recognise individually excellent projects conducted by signatories of all sizes, specialisms and levels of development.
+The PRI Awards recognise individually excellent projects conducted by signatories of all sizes, specialisms and levels of development.

-The PRI Awards will be a great opportunity for all signatories to learn from each other’s successes.
-All the winning and shortlisted case studies will be published on the PRI website, along with commentary from the judging panel on what impressed them most about each project.
+The PRI Awards are a great opportunity for all signatories to learn from each other’s successes, as all the winning and shortlisted case studies are published on the PRI website.

 Categories and criteria

-Signatories are invited to submit case studies in four categories for consideration by the judges, who will score each entry according to category-specific criteria:
+Signatories were invited to submit a case study in one of four categories for consideration by the judges, who will score each entry according to category-specific criteria:

 - ESG incorporation initiative of the year

-As well as these four categories, we will also present an Emerging markets initiative of the year award to a signatory headquartered in an emerging market.
+As well as these four categories, we will also present an emerging market initiative of the year award to a signatory headquartered in an emerging, frontier or standalone market, as defined by MSCI.
 The shortlist for this award will be comprised of the highest-scoring qualifying entries in the other four categories.

 Before being scored by the judges, each entry will be screened against the general criteria.
 Only entries that meet these criteria will be considered for an award.